xlnwel/blog/docs/_posts/2021-01-01-Math-Probability.md

 In the absence of prior knowledge about what form a distribution over the real numbers should take, the **Gaussian distribution** (a.k.a. the **normal distribution**) is a good default choice for two major reasons

 - Many distributions we wish to model are truly close to being normal distributions.
-The **central limit theorem** shows that the sum of many independent random variables is approximate normally distributed.
+The **central limit theorem** shows that the sum/mean of many independent random variables is approximate normally distributed.
 - Out of all possible probability distributions with the same variance, the normal distribution encodes the maximum amount of uncertainty(in other words, it has the maximum entropy) over the real numbers.

 The multivariate normal distribution is expressed as